dorukayhan/decashine/SPEC.md

 - an OPTIONAL boolean named `isPool`.
 Assumed `false` if absent
 - a string named `name`.
 MUST be the name of a pool in `$.pools` if `isPool` is `true`; can be any non-empty string otherwise
 - an integer named `weight`.
 MUST be greater than zero
 - an OPTIONAL integer named `quantity`.
-MUST be 1 or greater if present, assumed 1 if absent, and MUST be 1 or absent if `isPool` is `true`
+MUST be 1 or greater if present, assumed 1 if absent, and SHOULD be 1 or absent if `isPool` is `true` (Decashine just ignores `quantity` for nested pools)
 - an OPTIONAL array of strings named `pity`

 `name`s can repeat in a table, but they SHOULD NOT, unless different quantities are involved.
-Decashine warns the user of all items with duplicate names and quantities.

 #### 1.2.2. `pity`